Malbone Street wreck: Train speed

 The train was operating at at least 30 mph, or 5 times the speed limit, when it derailed.
 The accident occurred within the reverse curve, which had a speed limit of 6 mph.
 Luciano said during his interview that he had attempted to slow the train, but the subsequent investigation of the wreck indicated that he had not attempted to engage the emergency brake or to reverse the train's motors.
 Witnesses interviewed by The New York Times also said that the train had not slowed approaching or in the S-curve until the cars left the tracks.
 In the minutes leading up to the wreck, Luciano had difficulty timing the train's progress, overshooting multiple stations.
-Bypassing the Consumers Park station (today Botanic Garden) meant Luciano wouldn't apply the brakes as the train descended a 70-foot incline from Crown Heights to the tunnel near the Willink Plaza entrance to Prospect Park.
+Bypassing the now-demolished Consumers Park station (south of the current Botanic Garden station) meant Luciano wouldn't apply the brakes as the train descended a 70-foot incline from Crown Heights to the tunnel near the Willink Plaza entrance to Prospect Park.